ZhgChg.Li

 }

-Comparison of results with and without implementing Equatable/Hashable in iOS 17/18
+Comparison of results with or without implementing Equatable/Hashable in iOS 17/18

-Combining the above, the NSAttributedString attributes: [NSAttributedString.Key: Any?]
-Value object is declared as Any?
-Type, based on observations, iOS ≥ 18 will first reference Equatable to determine equality, and then use Hashable Set to merge and manage objects.
+Combining the above, the NSAttributedString attributes: [NSAttributedString.Key: Any?] value is declared as type Any?.
+Based on observations, iOS ≥ 18 first checks equality using Equatable, then uses a Hashable set to merge and manage objects.

 Conclusion

-Obj-C ` -hash` invoked on a Swift value of type `BreaklinePlaceholder` that is Equatable but not Hashable; this can lead to severe performance problems.
+Obj-C -hash invoked on a Swift value of type BreaklinePlaceholder that is Equatable but not Hashable; this can cause serious performance issues.